Contributing to HADDOCK3

 1. Contributing new code

 HADDOCK3 has two main testing workflows.
 Here, within the repository, we test the HADDOCK3’s Python shell, code style, and package building.
-Our Continuous Integration (CI) pipeline is based on tox and GitHub Actions.
+Our Continuous Integration (CI) pipeline is based on pytest and GitHub Actions.
 We will explain you how to use them.

 To contribute to the HADDOCK3’s Python shell, follow these steps: